kristopolous/ytmix/README.md

       | shuf \
       | xargs -n 1 youtube-dl -q -o audio-pipe -f 140 --

-format 140 is an audio-only format that about 95% or so of youtube videos support.
+format 140 is an audio-only format.

+## Offline Listening

+There's a much more obvious thing you can do to listen to your playlist offline.
+Again, using xargs and its parallel magic...

+    $ curl localhost/ytmix/api/gettracks/(id) | xargs -n 1 -P 8 youtube-dl -q -f 140 --

+Can allow you to go off and get a large assortment of m4as.

 ## API